All Episodes

 I was simply expressing my political point of view and just shoving it down their throats.

-Our our server farm can handle a load.
+Our server farm can handle a load.

-Uh so Andrew McCarthy's letter is now there.
+So Andrew McCarthy's letter is now there.

 Just fabulous.

-I've got a suburban, I have a Z71 suburban, and I have an escalade.
+I've got a Suburban, I have a Z71 Suburban, and I have an Escalade.

 Plus, they're big and powerful and burn a lot of gas, and I love that.